suswei/single-cell-rna-seq/Project1_Modify_SCVI.md

 the parameter $\theta \in \mathbb{R}_{+}^{G}$ denotes a gene-specific inverse dispersion and it is estimated via variational Bayesian inference. <font color=red>(check how to estimate $\theta$ here?)</font>

 <font color=red>(how to calculate logp(x|z,l,s) and backpropogate?)</font>

 There are many traditional statistical methods, compared with deep learning, to infer the biological variation in single-cell data with nuisance factors. scVI is claimed to be superior than the traditional statistical methods in three aspects (Lopez et al., [2018](https://people.eecs.berkeley.edu/~jregier/publications/lopez2018deep.pdf)).
 First, although both SCVI and other existing methods use a parametric statistical model with a 'expressiion' component (e.g., ZINB-WaVE uses a negative binomial as the expression componnet (Risso, et al., [2018](https://www.nature.com/articles/s41467-017-02554-5)), BISCUIT uses a log normal distribution as the expression component (Prabhakaran, et al., [2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6004614/))) and a zero compnent (usually a bernoulli distribution <font color=red>(is it true?)</font>) to fit the distribution of the random variable which is the count of the transcripts for each gene in each cell, and although both SCVI and other methods are first trying to learn a low-dimensional manifold from the single-cell RNA count data <font color=red>(what are the other low-dimension manifold learning methods?)</font> as well additional covariates provided as metadata (e.g., batch (Risso, et al., [2018](https://www.nature.com/articles/s41467-017-02554-5) (Lopez et al., [2018](https://people.eecs.berkeley.edu/~jregier/publications/lopez2018deep.pdf))), cell quality (Risso, et al., [2018](https://www.nature.com/articles/s41467-017-02554-5))) and map the low-dimensional representation to the parameter of the model, the neural network in scvi frees the mapping function from the constraint of the generalized linear assumption in other methods, which is difficult to justify. <font color=red>(check at least one method e.g. ZINB-WaVE to check what is the generalized linear assumption in this method?)</font>).
 Second, scvi can be used to analyze the single-cell RNA seq data for all the various downstream tasks to ensure consistency, compared with other methods usually designed specially only for different subsets of all tasks (e.g., imputation and clustering, but not differential expression (Prabhakaran, et al., [2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6004614/))).
-Third, scvi provides a higher computational scalability, desirable for the ever-growing size of recent datasets consisting of hundreads of thousands of cells (commercial 10x genomics, [2017](https://support.10xgenomics.com/single-cell-gene-expression/datasets/), or envisioned by consortia like the Human Cell Atlas (Regev, et al., [2017](https://elifesciences.org/articles/27041))), compared with other methods applicable only to tens of thousands of cells <font color=red>(why scvi has higher computational scalability?)</font>).
+Third, scvi provides a higher computational scalability, desirable for the ever-growing size of recent datasets consisting of hundreads of thousands of cells (commercial 10x genomics, [2017](https://support.10xgenomics.com/single-cell-gene-expression/datasets/), or envisioned by consortia like the Human Cell Atlas (Regev, et al., [2017](https://elifesciences.org/articles/27041))), compared with other methods applicable only to tens of thousands of cells <font color=red>(why scvi has higher computational scalability?
+Refer to (Valentine, [2019](https://www.biorxiv.org/content/biorxiv/early/2019/08/16/737601.full.pdf))) and (Matthew, [2019](https://www.biorxiv.org/content/10.1101/237065v4))</font>).

 As mentioned above, scVI is also superior to other deep learning methods (e.g. DCA, Eraslan, et al [2018](https://www.nature.com/articles/s41467-018-07931-2)) for removing the techinical variation, in a way that apart from removing technical variations from all resources, scVI explicitly models two nuisance factors, library size and batch labels.
 However, there is still much variation from nuisance factors (e.g. batch) remained in the dataset after scVI implementation when those nuisance factors have large confounding effects initially(Xu, et al. [2019](https://www.biorxiv.org/content/10.1101/532895v1)).
 Lopez et al. [2018](https://arxiv.org/pdf/1805.08672.pdf) analyzed that the different dimensions of the latent vectors are hardly independent because the approximateed posterior distribution poorly matches the real posterior and the data we have are always finite, and they also observed empirically that the the independence properties encoded by the generative model wil often not be respected by the approximate posterior.
 Therefore, in order to impose invariance to nuisance factors in scVI, Lopez et al. [2018](https://arxiv.org/pdf/1805.08672.pdf) proposed a a framework named Hilbert-Schmidt Independence Criterion (HSIC)-constrained variational autoencoder (VAE), which enforces independence between the learnt latent representations and arbitrary nuisance factors through maximizing the traditional variational lower bound of VAE with a penalty for desired independence requirement calibrated by a kernel-based non-parametric method called HSIC. <font color=red>(Describe the HSIC method here in details!!!!!!!, the code for the paper is [here](https://github.com/romain-lopez/HCV/blob/master/scVI/scVIgenqc.py))</font>.